George Foreman: Foreman vs. Schulz

 Shortly after the 1994 Moorer fight, Foreman began talking about a potential superfight with Mike Tyson, then the youngest heavyweight champion on record.
 In 1995, The New York Times quoted Foreman as stating, "If he doesn't sign with Don King, we'll fight before the end of the year ...
 I can't be bothered having trouble with Don King.
 Every contract has some complication."
-Tyson signed with King (and by 1998, was suing him for $100 million); the bout never materialized.
+Tyson signed with King (and by 1998, was suing him for $100 million); and the bout never materialized.

 The WBA demanded that Foreman fight their number-one challenger, who at the time was the competent, but aging, Tony Tucker.
 For reasons not clearly known, Foreman refused to fight Tucker and allowed the WBA to strip him of that belt.

 On April 22, 1995, Foreman fought midlevel underdog prospect Axel Schulz, of Germany, in defense of his remaining IBF title.
 Schulz jabbed strongly from long range, and exhibited increasing confidence as the fight progressed.
 Foreman finished the fight with a swelling over one eye, but was awarded a controversial majority decision, with one judge ruled the fight a draw with a score of 114–114, while the other two had the fight 115–113 in favor of Foreman.
 The IBF ordered an immediate rematch to be held in Germany; Foreman refused the terms and was stripped of his remaining title, yet continued to be recognized as the Lineal Heavyweight Champion.